-The varieties you planted might be the problem.
-There are two categories of tomatoes: determinate and indeterminate.
+If you're worried about the tallness of your tomato vine, the variety you planted may be the problem.
+There are two categories of tomatoes:

 Determinate tomatoes begin to set earlier than indeterminate, and they stop growing when they reach a certain size.
 They're preferred by many gardeners.

-Overly vigorous tomatoes can also be the result of too much water or fertilizer.
-Instead of using a high-nitrogen fertilizer, try something light, such as fish emulsion.
-Also, cut back on watering when ripening starts, to encourage the vines to ripen the crop faster and to slow vine growth.
+Regardless of what type of tomatoes you've planted, there are a couple of solutions to stunt their vine growth.
+Overly vigorous tomatoes can be the result of too much water or fertilizer, so instead of using a high-nitrogen fertilizer, try something light, such as fish emulsion.
+Also try cutting back on watering once ripening starts, to encourage the vines to ripen the crop faster and to slow vine growth.